danielleporto/SQLProject/README.md

 import_views.sql: set of views created that are used in queries_2.sql and queries_3.sql.

 demo-queries.txt: contains an example interaction with the postgreSQL shell where we (1) load the schema and data successfully, then (2) run each query file and show its result.

+**ABOUT THE DATA:**

+I have not uploaded the data yet.
+And may choose to later on.
+For now, the sample of the data used can be seen in demo-data.txt.